We Are Wired to Connect: The Neuroscience of Collaboration

 The Connected Brain

 Our Connected Brain’s main job is to do everything to thrive as we meet our needs for energy, emotional connection, and growth.
 The Connected Brain experiences being present and can embrace people and situations without needing to fix or change them.
-It allows us to be in the zone with what we are doing and who we are with and can more easily access our ability to design and invent a more desirable present and future.
+It allows us to be in flow with what we are doing and who we are with and can more easily access our ability to design and invent a more desirable present and future.

 Creativity, compassion, intelligence and productivity increase when we are calm, alert and connected.
 When the Connected Brain is our primary mode of interaction, we have the ability to build strong connections and our collaborations are more impactful to ourselves and the whole.